Theorems and Conjectures on Some Rational Generating Functions: Some generalizations

 Our proof of Theorem~\ref{thm1} carries over to the following result.
 The argument is analogous.
 We just have to ascertain that we don't end up with a system of infinitely many equations.
 This is proved in the same way as in \cite[Thm.~2]{stern}.

 \begin{thm} For any $\alpha\in\nn^m$, the generating function

 is rational. \end{thm}

 We used the Maple package gfun to ``guess'' the rational function $J_\alpha(x)$ for some small $\alpha$.
 Gfun finds the ``simplest'' rational function fitting the data, which consists of values of $v_\alpha(n)$ for small $n$ (typically around $0\leq n\leq 36$).
+Subsequently Zeilberger \cite{zeil} developed a Maple package \texttt{SternCF.txt} that can make such computations using variants of the linear algebra method of Section~\ref{sec:fp}.
+Thus he obtains rigorous proofs of results like the following examples, where $\alpha=(r)$.
+No guesswork using gfun is necessary.

-Thus the examples below have not been rigorously proved.
-First we give some examples where $\alpha=(r)$: \beq \eeq Note that the denominators all have odd degree, and the numerator is the even part of the denominator.
+\beq \eeq Note that the denominators all have odd degree, and the numerator is the even part of the denominator.
 This behavior has been verified empirically (not rigorously) for $n\leq 17$.
 For $8\leq n\leq 17$, the denominator degrees are $9,7,9,9,13,11,13,11,13,13$, respectively.
 See Conjecture~\ref{conj:drx} for a generalization.

 Here are some examples where $\alpha$ has at least two terms: \beas J_{1,1}(x) & = & \frac{x+x^2}{1-2x-2x^2+2x^3}\\[.5em] J_{1,0,1}(x) & = & \frac{2x^2+x^3-x^4}{(1-x)(1-2x-2x^2+2x^3)}\\[.5em] J_{2,1}(x) & = & \frac{x+x^2}{1-2x-4x^2+2x^3}\\[.5em] J_{1,3}(x) & = & \frac{x+x^2+x^3+x^4}{1-2x-7x^2-2x^4+2x^5}\\[.5em] J_{2,2}(x) & = & \frac{x+x^2-x^3-x^4}{1-2x-7x^2-2x^4+2x^5}\\[.5em] J_{2,3}(x) & = & \frac{x+x^2-x^3-x^4}{1-2x-11x^2-8x^3-20x^4+10x^5}\\[.5em] J_{1,1,1}(x) & = & \frac{2x^2+2x^3-2x^4}{(1-x)(1-2x-4x^2+2x^3)}\\[.5em] J_{1,0,2}(x) & = & \frac{2x^2+x^3-2x^4+x^5}{(1-x)^2(1-2x-4x^2+2x^3)}\\[.5em] J_{2,1,1}(x) & = & \frac{2x^2+2x^3-4x^4+4x^5}{(1-x)^2(1-2x-7x^2-2x^4+2x^5)}\\[.5em] J_{1,2,1}(x) & = & \frac{2x^2+4x^3-2x^4}{(1-x)(1-2x-7x^2-2x^4+2x^5)} \eeas It appears that $J_\alpha(x)$ has a denominator of the form $(1-x)^{c_\alpha}D_r(x)$, where $c_\alpha\geq 0$, $r=\sum \alpha_i$, and $D_r(x)$ is the denominator of $J_r(x)$.
 This heuristic observation is in complete analogy to \cite[Thm.~3]{stern} and presumably has a similar proof.